 - Defective IVC Filters

-Medical devices are created to aid in the diagnosis, prevention and treatment of a variety of diseases and injuries.
-Some products such as the Bair Hugger warming blanket are used during surgery to maintain your body temperature, while others such as the Medtronic Defibrillator are permanently implanted into your body to keep you in good health.
-When these products are defective, it can put your life in danger.
+Medical devices are created to aid in the diagnosis, prevention, and treatment of a variety of diseases and injuries.
+However, when these products are defective, it can put your life in danger.

 Product liability claims for medical devices must prove the defect occurred in one or more of these phases: